Alimohammad360/Alimohammad/cleaning_data.md

    OR sessionQualityDim IS NULL;

 This was done for other column sets

+DELETE FROM all_sessions
+WHERE "valueId" IN (
+    SELECT "valueId"
+    FROM all_sessions
+    GROUP BY "valueId"
+    HAVING COUNT(*) > 1
+To remove the dublicates, this was done in roughly 10 different columns varying the different tables.
+);

 Below, provide the SQL queries you used to clean your data.